ageneric/conversion-calculator/readme.md

 # Conversion Calculator
-(Assignment) for Python 3.7 or 3.8
+Made with Flask and Python 3.7 or 3.8

 You may be able to try the [web app](https://generic.eu.pythonanywhere.com/) here, if it's running.

 ## Specification
 Design and program a calculator which allows the user to,

-1. 1.
-Convert from a binary number to a denary number
-   2. Convert from a denary number to a binary number
-   3. Convert from a negative denary number to a negative binary number
-   4. Convert from a negative binary number to a negative denary number

-2. Convert between Denary, Binary and Hexadecimal.
+1. Convert between Denary, Binary and Hexadecimal.
-3. The user can either choose to represent the negative binary number as either sign magnitude or two's complement.
+2. The user can either choose to represent the negative binary number as either sign and magnitude or two's complement.
-4. Allow the answer to be displayed in one's complement.
+3. Allow the answer to be displayed in one's complement.
-5. Convert between, Denary, Binary, Hexadecimal, Octal and BCD.
+4. Convert between, Denary, Binary, Hexadecimal, Octal and BCD.
-6. Modify so values can be added and subtracted in your program.
-Show Denary, Binary and Hexadecimal addition and subtraction.
+5. Show Denary, Binary and Hexadecimal addition and subtraction.
-7. Interact with the program using a graphical user interface - in particular, this project will utilise Flask.
+6. Interact with the program using a graphical user interface - in particular, this project will utilise Flask.
-8. Print out the maths for each conversion in a suitable format for the user to understand the calculation.
+7. Print out the maths for each conversion in a suitable format for the user to understand the calculation.

 ## Data